Northeast 179th Street and Northeast 29th Avenue Intersection Improvements

 Body

-Public Works is moving forward with the redesign construction of the intersection of Northeast 179th Street and Northeast 29th Avenue.
-The project will replace the existing single lane, all-way stop-controlled intersection with a roundabout-controlled intersection.
-This change is necessary to accommodate additional traffic volumes associated with residential and commercial development in the area.
+Public Works is reconstructing the intersection of Northeast 179th Street and Northeast 29th Avenue.
+The existing single-lane, all-way stop-sign-controlled intersection will be replaced with a roundabout.
+This change is necessary to accommodate increasing traffic volumes associated with residential and commercial development in the area.

 Page contents (click to jump to a section)